nopSolutions/nopCommerce-Docs/en/developer/tutorials/csp-headers.md

 # Content Security Policy (CSP) Headers

-Content-Security-Policy is the name of a HTTP response header that modern browsers use to enhance the security of the document (or web page).
-The HTTP Content Security Policy response header gives website admins a sense of control by giving them the authority to restrict the resources such as JavaScript and CSS a user is allowed to load within site.
+Content-Security-Policy is the name of an HTTP response header that modern browsers use to enhance the security of the document (or web page).
+The HTTP Content Security Policy response header gives website admins a sense of control by giving them the authority to restrict the resources such as JavaScript and CSS a user is allowed to load within the site.
 In other words, you can whitelist your site's content sources.
-Although it is primarily used as a HTTP response header, you can also apply it via a meta tag.
+Although it is primarily used as an HTTP response header, you can also apply it via a meta tag.

 ```html
 <meta http-equiv="Content-Security-Policy" content="default-src 'self'; img-src 'self' https://img.nopcommerce.com; object-src 'none'; script-src 'self'; style-src 'self'; frame-ancestors 'self'; base-uri 'self'; form-action 'self';">
 ```

-In order to add this custom meta tag, you can go to `www.yourStore.com/Admin/Setting/GeneralCommon` and find **`Custom <head> tag`** and add this as shown in image below.
+To add this custom meta tag, you can go to `www.yourStore.com/Admin/Setting/GeneralCommon` and find **`Custom <head> tag`** and add this as shown in the image below.

 ![custom CSP head tag image](_static/csp-headers/custom-csp-head-tag.png)

-Content Security Policy protects against **Cross Site Scripting (XSS)** and other form of attacks such as **Click Jacking**.
-Although it doesn't eliminate their possibility entirely, it can sure minimize the damage.
+Content Security Policy protects against **Cross Site Scripting (XSS)** and other forms of attacks such as **ClickJacking**.
+Although it doesn't eliminate their possibility, it can sure minimize the damage.
 Compatibility isn't a problem as most of the major browsers support CSP.
 It is not supported in Internet Explorer.

-In order to test your browser if it supports CSP or not, you can follow this [link](https://content-security-policy.com/browser-test/).
+To test your browser if it supports CSP or not, you can follow this [link](https://content-security-policy.com/browser-test/).

 ## CSP Directive Reference